mattcieslak/hbcd-docs/docs/measures/biospecimens/blood.md

 **Construct**: Toxicology screen, blood
 **Description**:  Results of toxicology assays in dried blood spots collected at V1

-Processing of Blood Spot Cards consists of preparing 3x 1/8” punches of dried blood spot followed by extraction using an organic solvent.
-Detection of PETH in the extract is accomplished with a single pass using LCMSMS (Figure 1):
+Processing of Blood Spot Cards consists of preparing three 1/8” punches of dried blood spot followed by extraction using an organic solvent.
+Detection of PETH in the extract is accomplished with a single pass using LCMSMS (**Figure 1**):

 **Figure 1.
 Blood Processing**
 <img src="Fig1_blood.png" width="100%" height="auto">